 I swear by Costco’s Haas avocados.
 They are the best ever!
 I usually grab 10 at a time.
 Their texture is not comparable to any other avocado ever.
 They are not organic but I don’t care because avocados contain barely any pesticide residues due to the way they grow and thick skin.
 That is why I love buying non-GMO avocado oil as well, at Costco of course.
 I’m an executive Costco member, which you probably suspected.

-Now, cacao nibs…you gotta try!
+Now, cacao nibs…you gotta try at least one cacao nibs recipe!
 They are very bitter pieces of cacao beans if consumed on their own.
-But if you add them to something sweet you get the taste and crunch of chocolate chips.
+But if you add them to something sweet, you get the taste and crunch of chocolate chips.
 Well, almost.
 Cacao nibs are super good for you because of their antioxidant properties.

 To sweeten my healthy avocado fudge recipe, I used 1 small ugly banana and raw honey.
 I specifically used raw honey and not maple syrup to fully enjoy benefits of unheated honey.
 As soon as you place it in the oven, it loses many nutrients and vitamins.
 I buy raw, unfiltered and local honey which can’t even compare to store-bought one.